Skip to main content

 Starting with the behaviour, not the content

-Most compliance training starts with what employees need to know.
-This project started with what they needed to do differently and worked backwards from there.
+I started with what employees needed to do differently and worked backwards from there.
 Action mapping forced every design decision through a single filter: does this sustainably change what someone does at work to achieve the business goal?

 Design